studio24/amplify/README.md

 # Amplify

-Front-End starter kit by Studio 24.
+Front-end starter kit by Studio 24, for anybody.

 ## Getting started